“Assessment is messy… when done well, at least.”

 An Interesting Case of Applied Design Thinking and e-Portfolios

 I was intrigued by how Philadelphia University applied a “design thinking” approach when revamping their general education program.
-The way Dr. Thomas Schrand introduced the idea of “design thinking” — focusing on studying a product or process from the user’s perspective to identify and analyze pain points and then engage in a cyclical, iterative process to develop solutions — reminded me of the research-driven, user-centered design approach that our product team has been applying, particularly, for the design of our latest product, Aqua by Taskstream.
+The way Dr. Thomas Schrand introduced the idea of “design thinking” — focusing on studying a product or process from the user’s perspective to identify and analyze pain points and then engage in a cyclical, iterative process to develop solutions — reminded me of the research-driven, user-centered design approach that our product team has been applying, particularly, for the design of our latest product, Outcomes Assessment Projects (formerly Aqua) by Taskstream.
 In the case of Philadelphia University, they started with a design approach that helped them identify a common set of key learning goals for all students, regardless of major, and then considered the “value proposition” for general education at the university from the student’s perspective.

 Of course, I was also pleased to hear that this approach led them to a solution that uses e-portfolios to guide and track success of their institution’s eight learning goals.
 Students post evidence and reflections for each learning goal and are encouraged to revisit them at different points through their education.
 The university sees the potential for the meta-cognitive benefits that come with students reflecting on their learning and for the e-portfolios to help make students more aware of the expected learning outcomes.
 Loyola University Chicago has been working with us to implement a similar approach for their students.